xchem/fragalysis-backend/README.md

     Mpro, NUDT7A,...

+Start the stack and generate an upload key: -

+    docker-compose up -d

+>   You may want to use a `.env` file to set some of the environment values defined in the
+    `docker-compose.yml` file.
+The `.env` is ignored by git but allows you to set a number of variables, some of which may be _sensitive_.

+Connect to `stack` service and run following script: -

+    python manage.py shell
+    from viewer.models import CSetKeys
+    new_key = CSetKeys()
+    new_key.name = 'test'
+    new_key.save()
+    print(new_key.uuid)

+It is important to have key in following format: `f8c4ea0f-6b81-46d0-b85a-3601135756bc`

+With the stack running, upload a compound set by visiting `localhost:8080/viewer/upload_cset`

+The target name is for example `Mpro`, select `sdf` file and you don't need a `pdb` file.

 ## Database migrations
 The best approach is to spin-up the development stack (locally) using `docker-compose` and then shell into the Django (stack).
 For example, to make new migrations called "add_job_request_start_and_finish_times" for the viewer's models run the following: -

->   Before starting postgres, if you need to, remove any pre-existing Db (if one exists)
+>   Before starting postgres, if you need to, remove any pre-existing db (if one exists)
-    with `rm -rf data`
+    with `rm -rf ../data` (a directory maintained above the stack clone)

     docker-compose up -d
     docker-compose exec stack bash